5 Signs You Should Break-Up, Despite How Hard it is

 However, I receive many emails and messages every day filled with love woes.

-A lot of us fall too deeply into not so exceptional relationships—probably because we are a little afraid to be alone with ourselves.
+Many of us fall too deeply into not-so-exceptional relationships—probably because we are a little afraid to be alone.

-Hence, we end up trying to work it out with the wrong person or the first person who appears seemingly decent.
+Hence, we try to work it out with the wrong person or the first person who appears seemingly decent.

 Falling in love is very easy.

-It is the ‘being in love’ part which is more difficult.
+It is the ‘being in love’ part that is more difficult.

 And no one should continue to be in love with someone who isn’t right for them and their life path.